 Another thing you might check is to see if you need to "sucker" your tomato plant.
 Look between the main stem and branches that are growing off of it.
 If there are new branches growing in the crotch of the main stem and the first initial branch, you might want to pinch these off or "sucker' them.
 This will force your plant to set blossoms and then fruit because it will know "it is done growing."
 We try to leave five to eight initial branches and then begin suckering all the new starts.
 Our tomato plants are loaded with good viable fruit.

 Overwatering also causes the plants to grow big with few tomatoes.
 That is what happened to me when I planted mine in a flower bed and then watered them along with the flowers.
-You can wait to water until the plants just start to wilt.
-It might be only once a week, depending on your weather.

 Your plants didnt pollinate.
 You didnt say whether they flowered or not.
 When they did, or if they do or are, you want to gently brush your hands over the flowers on each plant.
 It helps them pollinate.
 If they have flowered and the flowers are now gone, youre not going to get any tomatoes. sorry